Kah5/academic-kickstart/content/home/interests.md

 +++

 ---

-### Ecological Forecasting
-We currently face drastic ongoing and future environmental changes that will undoubtedly change the structure of our societal and natural ecosystems.
-The ecological forecasting process allows us to *understand* the processes affecting ecosystem response, *quantify* current/past processes (with associated uncertainties), and *predict* system responses in the future (with associated uncertainties).

-The process of making ecological forecasts will help us understand the range of future responses of ecological systems, quantify which aspects of the future are highly uncertain, and inform management decisions to promote resiliency.
-In other words, through this process we identify what we know about the future, and what we know that we don’t know.

----
 ### Environmental Change

 Ecological systems face extensive ongoing and future  environmental changes, including climate change, rising atmospheric CO2, changing fire regimes, and land use changes.
 My research is motivated by the need to forecast how ecological systems will respond to these concurrent changes, and potentially mitigate some of the worst effects.
 To do this, my research looks at past responses of forests to environmental changes in order to inform our predictions of the future.